ogaml/ogaml.github.io/_modules/ogamlgraphics/vertexmap.md

 exception Missing_attribute of string
 {% endcapture %}
 {% capture description %}
-Raised when trying to draw with a vertex array containing an attribute that has not been declared in the GLSL program
+Raised when trying to draw with a vertex map containing an attribute that has not been declared in the GLSL program
 {% endcapture %}